 Ten years ago, I could never have predicted that I would stroll these aisles with purpose, that the smell of vinyl and the thwapping of flipping through stacks would quicken my heart.
 Ten years ago, most of us couldn’t have predicted the turning tide of musical mediums.
 Yet there I stood in Utrecht, proudly wearing my own black T-shirt, tapped into a little-seen world of passionate collectors that’s suddenly growing again, confident that the rules of the past can never predict future.

 - Annika Powell Paradise is a freelance writer living in Boulder, Colorado.
-She writes about adventure in all its forms, from raising four kids to trekking at 18,000 feet.
+She writes about adventure in all its forms, from raising three kids to trekking at 18,000 feet.
 See more of Annika’s travels and stories on her website here.